How To Hike Soldier Pass Trail In Sedona

 Mark driving our Jeep driving along Soldier Pass 4×4 road

-Here’s a unique but expensive trick you can use to avoid parking problems for hiking Soldier Pass Trail.
+Here’s a unique but expensive trick you can use to avoid parking problems for hiking Soldier Pass Trail:

-If you hire a Jeep for a few days, not only can you drive the best Jeep trails in Sedona but you can also drive straight through Soldier Pass Trailhead parking lot beyond a metal gate and onto Forest Service Pass 9904 Road.
+If you hire a Jeep for a few days, not only can you drive the thrilling Jeep trails in Sedona but you can also drive straight through Soldier Pass Trailhead parking lot beyond a metal gate and onto Forest Service Pass 9904 Road.

 You can’t access Soldier Pass 4×4 road in an ATV.
 Only a Jeep with configured high clearance will get over the huge boulders at the road entrance.